 - Pacific Security Fellow, Huntington Library, Spring 2010

-- “Mathematics and Narrative” Grant, Central European University, 2009
+- Mathematics and Narrative Fellow, Central European University, 2009

 - Untermeyer Dissertation Fellowship, 2008-2009

-- Folger Institute Grant, “Researching the Archive,” 2007-2008
+- Folger Institute Graduate Fellow, “Researching the Archive,” 2007-2008

 - Untermeyer Dissertation Fellowship, 2007-08 (awarded but declined)

-- Chemical Heritage Foundation Research Grant, 2006
+- Chemical Heritage Foundation Research Fellow, 2006

-- Folger Institute Grant, “Technologies of Writing,” 2005
+- Folger Institute Graduate Fellow, “Technologies of Writing,” 2005

 - Early English Books Online Essay Grand Prize, 2003